 Actions to be taken Prior port entry

-- The vessel should firstly take in account the severity of the threat posed by the next port of call.
-Measures to provide additional lighting across all areas on exposed deck should be undertaken in order to illuminate all possible shadow spaces, this should however not interfere with the requirements of safe navigation
+- The vessel should firstly take into account the severity of the threat posed by the next port of call.
+Measures to provide additional lighting across all areas on the exposed deck should be undertaken in order to illuminate all possible shadow spaces; this should, however, not interfere with the requirements of safe navigation.

 - Physical barriers could be installed so far as possible in areas below the waterline such as rudder trunking, overboard openings, exposed thrusters/propeller regions, etc. as these are more susceptible to being used by the drug traffickers as conduits for housing the illegal substances.

 - Imparting education to the crew regarding the hazards of being involved in precarious anti-security activities like drug trafficking.
-Training should be given to make the crew aware of the possibility that drug traffickers may try find accomplices in order to achieve their ulterior motives of smuggling the drugs.
-Moreover, it becomes a responsibility of the individual seafarer not to indulge in something that may put their careers and their family’s lives in jeopardy.
+Training should be given to make the crew aware that drug traffickers may try to find accomplices to achieve their ulterior motives of smuggling the drugs.
+Moreover, it becomes the responsibility of the individual seafarer not to indulge in something that may put their careers and their families’ lives in jeopardy.

-- Making risk assessment with officers and the crew to the best of knowledge available when the port of call is alleged of drug smuggling
+- Making risk assessments with officers and the crew to the best of knowledge available when the port of call is alleged of drug smuggling

 While in port, especially in ports susceptible to drug smuggling

 - In areas where drugs are smuggled at large, hiring additional security watchmen from approved shore suppliers should be considered.
-Ship Security must be top priority in such ports.
-The vessel may double up the watches onboard while in port and especially when at anchor for keeping a vigilant lookout for any suspicious activities.
-For example, a good lookout should be maintained from onboard and look for air bubbles in the water around the vessel, which could possibly mean presence of divers underwater or check for small boats loitering in the vicinity of the hull or monitor even the smallest of floating refuse which could be an alibi for hiding swimmers / divers.
+Ship Security must be the top priority in such ports.
+The vessel may double up the watches onboard while in port, especially when at anchor, to keep a vigilant lookout for any suspicious activities.
+For example, a good lookout should be maintained from onboard and look for air bubbles in the water around the vessel, which could mean presence of divers underwater or check for small boats loitering in the vicinity of the hull or monitor even the smallest of floating refuse which could be an alibi for hiding swimmers/divers.

 - On completion of cargo operations and before the vessel departs the port, the crew must perform a thorough search of the entire vessel including cargo areas such as those of RO-RO ships or the Engine room spaces looking for presence of suspicious objects or baggage lying unattended.
 This should be done apart from the regular rounds the crew carry out whilst in port.
-All events and searches are to be duly recorded in the ships official log book as a well as in the security log by the SSO
+All events and searches are to be duly recorded in the ship official logbook as well as in the security log by the SSO

 - In fact, in ports vulnerable to drug smuggling, the port authorities along with customs officials inspect the vessel throughout prior to her departure.
 Sniffer dogs, amphibious remotely operated vehicles (ROV’s) and trained divers carry out the job flawlessly.
 I remember one of the incidents where our vessel was caught up in one of the South American ports after drugs (cannabis) were found by the divers in enclosures underwater stuck to the bulbous bow.
 Although the ship was cleared after a thorough search, it triggered the need for highlighting the security issue onboard.